EugeneL11/SpaceBook/commands.md

+Setup Guide for Members and TAs/Prof:

+# Setup Docker to Run Our Application

+1. Clone the repo (main branch)
+2. Enter the `front_end` folder and run the `npm i` command to ensure all packages are installed and will be copied to Docker later
+3. Ensure Docker Desktop is installed, running, and you are logged in (to access Docker Hub images).
+Then run the following 4 commands:

-# Note: The '.' at the end matters in the build command
+###### Note: The '.' at the end matters in the build command

-# Build the images (only need to do this once unless the image is destroyed/out of date)
+###### Build the images (only need to do this once unless the image is destroyed/out of date)

-cd front_end
-docker build -t "react-app" .
-cd ../back_end
+`cd front_end` # If not already in front_end folder then run this `docker build -t "react-app" .`
+`cd ../back_end`
-docker build -t "go-server" .
+`docker build -t "go-server" .`

+4. Return to the root directory (`cd ..`), where the docker-compose.yml is located
+5. Run the command `docker-compose up`, and this should start the React client, Go server, PostgreSQL db and Cassandra db, copying/installing packages and other files as needed.

+At this point you should be able to access `localhost:3000` in your browser and see the login page for our web application, although we need to setup both databases still!

+-   Note: If there is an error regarding a missing import (ex.
+"Can't resolve 'axios'"), please try running `npm i` inside the `front_end` directory and also opening Docker Desktop, navigating to Containers -> spacebook -> client -> "Exec" tab, and run the following:
+    -   `npm i` in the Docker Desktop terminal, while the container is running
+    -   If the error persists (the web client should automatically reload after running the command), then try running `npm install {package}`, where package is the missing pkg
+    -   If there are still errors, please reach out to us!

+# Setup PostgreSQL and CassandraDB Database/Keyspaces & Tables

+For this section refer to `/back_end/database/API` directory for the commands needed to initialize Postgres and Cassandra.

-# Run this command in the root directory (where the docker-compose.yml lives)
+1. Enter PostgreSQL shell (psql) inside of the running Docker container.
+Run the following command while inside of the base-level directory (where docker-compose.yml is):

-# This will start up our React app + Go server + databases

-docker-compose up

-# Shutdown container (Could use Ctrl+C first?)

-docker-compose down

-# While compose is running, we can access Postgres via 'psql' with the following
+`docker-compose exec postgres psql -U postgres -d postgres`

-# Note: the password is currently "postgres" for user "postgres" for database "postgres", and we're accessing table 'postgres'...
+###### Note: the password is currently "postgres" for user "postgres" for database "postgres", and we're accessing table 'postgres'...

-docker-compose exec postgres psql -U postgres -d postgres

-# From here you can use \{command} such as '\dt' to list tables

-# From here you can use \{command} such as '\dt' to list tables

-For initial setup: Go to the SQL-tables.txt in the back_end/database folder and executes all the CREATE commands in the order they appear

-# To access Cassandra Shell (cqlsh), perform a similar command to the previous one
+2. Now that you are inside of the Postgres shell, you can copy-paste the entire contents from `/back_end/database/SQL-tables.txt` into the shell and execute all of them.

+    - Should say "CREATE TABLE" 4 times
+    - Run `SELECT * FROM users;` and `SELECT * FROM orbit_buddies;` and if a blank table is shown, everything for Postgres should be setup correctly
+    - Run `exit` to exit psql

+3. After exiting psql, and still in the root directory of SpaceBook, run the following command:

-docker-compose exec cassandra cqlsh cassandra
+`docker-compose exec cassandra cqlsh cassandra`

-TODO for setup guide => database initialization
+4. Now that you are inside of the Cassandra shell, you can similarly copy-paste everything in `/back_end/database/Cassandra-Tables.txt`

+    - Similarly can run `SELECT * FROM cassandra.COOKIE;` and it should show an empty table
+    - Run `exit` to exit cqlsh

+5. Done!
+You should be able to open `localhost:3000` and use the website now!